-|Toxicity||Toxic to cats and dogs.|
+|Toxicity||Toxic to dogs and cats|

-Song of India Plant Care
+Song of India Care

-Keep your plant’s soil moist but not soaked spring through fall.
-You should keep it less watered in the winter.
-Never overwater this plant as it can cause root rot.
-One issue to be aware of is the genus’ sensitivity to fluoride.
-A good practice is using bottled, or purified water to water your plants.
+Water your plant often enough to keep its soil moist, but not soaked, from spring through fall.
+Song of India requires less water in the winter.
+Never overwater this plant, as it's especially susceptible to root rot.
+One issue to be aware of is the genus’ sensitivity to fluoride: A good practice is to use bottled or purified water for your plants.
 A symptom of fluoride damage is yellow wilting on the leaf margins.